ipfs/specs/http-gateways/REDIRECTS_FILE.md

 ## No Forced Redirects

-Rules MUST only be evaluated if the requested URL or path does not resolve.
-This ensures that any performance impact of evaluating redirect rules only occurs for non-existent paths.
+All redirect logic MUST only be evaluated if the requested path does not resolve.
+This means that any performance impact associated with checking for the existence of a Redirects File or evaluating redirect rules will only be incurred for non-existent paths.

 # Error Handling